-These measures respond to the assignment of the topic of availability of high-risk obstetrical services to CAPQuaM, an AHRQ-CMS CHIPRA Center of Excellence in the Pediatric Quality Measures Program.
+This measure responds to the assignment to CAPQuaM, an AHRQ-CMS CHIPRA Center of Excellence in the Pediatric Quality Measurement Program.
 We have used a rigorous and systematic process that was highly engaged with clinicians, stakeholders, and experts to develop these measures.
 We began with the evidence base and the literature.

-Childbirth accounts for a plurality of hospital admissions for Medicaid programs; our data show that between one- and two-thirds of pregnancies insured by Medicaid across the country are high risk, according to our algorithms.
+Childbirth accounts for a plurality of hospital admissions for Medicaid programs; our data show that between one- and two-thirds of them across the country are high risk.
 Hospital costs for childbirth are large.
-High-risk women suffer increased rates of maternal or infant morbidity and mortality compared with women not at high risk.
+High-risk women suffer increased rates of maternal and/or infant morbidity and mortality.

-Maternal deaths and near misses are often preventable through improved quality and safety of maternity care.
-The rapidly rising rate of chronic illness and associated complications illustrate the need for increased availability of maternal fetal medicine specialists and subspecialty care.
-These measures are important for quality and patient safety.
-Racial/ethnic disparities in practice are well documented; the proposed availability of specialty physician services measures address important gaps in quality and safety for minority women who often suffer higher rates of comorbidity.
+Maternal deaths and severe maternal morbidity are often preventable through improved quality and safety of maternity care.
+The rapidly rising rate of chronic illness and associated complications points out the need for increased availability of MFM specialists and subspecialty care.
+Further, the importance of multidisciplinary coordinated care is emphasized in the literature and by professional societies.
+This is an important measure regarding quality and patient safety.

-These measures were designed to be population measures, and we have tested them in that regard.
-As intended, our validation tests found that more geographically isolated areas show less availability than areas with more dense medical services.
+This measure was designed to be a population measure, and we have tested it in that regard.
+As intended, our validation tests showed that more geographically isolated areas had less availability than areas with more dense medical services.
 We found the measures to be complementary and not duplicative.

-They were sensitive to differences in socioeconomic status, race, and urbanicity.
-We found they could be implemented in New York State Medicaid data.
-The measures performed well.
+This measure is sensitive to differences in SES, race, and urbanicity.
+We found that it could be implemented in New York State Medicaid data.
+The measure performed well.